 While account opening for all other RDs can be done through a unified application form, to open your flexible RD account with BOB, you will be required to fill the Yatha Shakti Jama Yojana application form.

-It is evident from BOB Recurring deposit interest rates that one of the best and risk-free investments is Recurring Deposit in India.
-Not to mention, additional features like loan facility, quarterly and half-yearly RD facilities, minimum deposits and others contribute to make it the best fit for people who want all the flexibilities entailed in Recurring Deposit Schemes.
+It is evident from the BoB RD interest rate that one of the best and risk-free investments are Recurring Deposit in India.
+Not to mention, additional features like loan facility, quarterly and half-yearly RD facilities, minimum deposits, and others contribute to making it the best fit for people who want all the flexibilities entailed in Recurring Deposit Schemes.
 However, it is advisable to read all the terms and conditions before choosing a scheme.

-Ans.
-Bank of Baroda doesn’t allow Partial withdrawal of recurring deposit.
+Bank of Baroda doesn’t allow Partial withdrawal of recurring deposits.

-Ques.
-Is nomination facility provided by Bank of Baroda RD account?
+Q4.
+Is the nomination facility provided by the Bank of Baroda RD account?

-Ans.
-Yes, nomination facility is provided on Bank of Baroda recurring deposits.
+Yes, a nomination facility is provided on Bank of Baroda recurring deposits.
 Whether the RD is opened in a single name or joint name, only one nominee per account is allowed.